pathwaycom/llm-app/templates/adaptive_rag/README.md

 ```

 ### Locally
-To run locally you need to install the Pathway app with LLM dependencies using:
+To run locally you need to install the Pathway Live Data Framework app with LLM dependencies using:
 ```bash
 pip install pathway[all]
 ```